Reshma62/library-room-client/Todo/Step.md

 DONE: show the category based product

-TODO: 11.
+Done: 11.
 Each book will have an Update Button.
 Clicking on the `Update button` will redirect the user to a form page where the form will have the following fields:

 - Image